ivandralex/riak-redis-cache/README.md

 # riak-redis-cache
-Redis for Riak written in Go
+Redis cache for Riak written in Go